-We have identified 178 gross future development drilling locations.
-We expect approximately 17 to 22 net wells to be drilled in 2008.
-The wells are expected to be drilled to approximately 10,200 feet at an estimated average gross completed well cost of \$1.7 million.
+In 2008, 31 gross (15.5 net) wells were drilled in our Permian acreage, including one gross well spud in 2007 and completed in 2008 and one Henry Petroleum operated well.
+We have identified 147 gross future development drilling locations.
+We currently expect an estimated three gross (1.5 net) wells to be drilled on our acreage in 2009.
+The wells are expected to be drilled to approximately 10,200 feet at an estimated average completed gross well cost of \$1.34 million.